 The overall crime rate in McKenzie is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-McKenzie is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, McKenzie does not have a public transit system used by locals to get to and from work.

 The population of McKenzie has one of the lowest overall levels of education in the country: only 5.62% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.